 In a previous post adding all Firefox tabs to Zotero using Chickenfoot, I showed how to write a Chickenfoot script to loop through all Firefox tabs and add each of them as an item into Zotero.
 A limitation of the script was that it used only ZoteroPane.addItemFromPage for every tab, even if a given tab had a translator that could be used to save the item.
 As explained in Adding items to Zotero with Chickenfoot, you can use Zotero_Browser.scrapeThisPage to invoke the appropriate translator for tab.
-The reason I didn't use Zotero_Browser.scrapeThisPage in my Chickenfoot script to add items is that I didn't know how to write a function to determine suitable translator exists.
+The reason I didn't use Zotero_Browser.scrapeThisPage

 Now, I think I've come up with a way of determining whether a translator exists — though I'm not highly confident that the solution is fullproof.
 I'll share my Chickenfoot script here, explain the logic behind it, and write about its possible limitations.
 First the script: